 Here are some great online jobs for musicians that may be an option for you.

-It’s a win-win situation for both you and your clients, and it means you can get as many clients as you like without having to limit yourself to teaching one or two students per hour.
+And unlike live tutoring through videoconferencing, you can get as many clients as you like without having to limit yourself to teaching one or two students per hour.

 JustinGuitar is a great example of how you can turn your talent into a successful online musical career in the tutoring business.
 Justin has been running his site since 2003 and offers great additional tools and workshops that make people come back for more.

-The powerful thing about this is that all of those content creators are often in need of background music or even film scoring for their videos.
+All of those content creators are often in need of background music or even film scoring for their videos.

 So who do they turn to?

-Usually, composers that can be found online.
+Usually, they hire composers online.

 There are some great online tools for composing music (like Flat and Noteflight) as well as selling your finished compositions to anyone who would like to use them.
 Platforms like LuckStock lets you sell your music royalty-free.